-We asked our mums to share their top tips on things they’ve learned over the years about how to ‘do’ (and not do) presents from Santa for your children: the little hints and tips to keep the magic of Christmas alive – as well as keeping your sanity on a halfway decent keel.
-Take a look…
+Here are their wise words about how to do (and not do) presents from Santa for children, along with some great little hints and tips to keep the magic of Christmas alive – as well as keeping your sanity on a halfway decent keel.

 How do you do presents from Santa?
-Mums share their 10 top tips…
+Parents share their 10 top tips...

-1. Don’t make all the presents come from Santa
+1. Don't make all the presents come from Father Christmas

-Unless you want your child to remember forever and a day that Christmas when they realised for the 1st time that you and Daddy haven’t got them a thing, you may not want to give Santa all the credit for your child’s Christmas haul.
+Unless you want your child to remember for ever and a day the Christmas when they realised for the first time that Mummy and Daddy haven't got them a thing, you may not want to give Santa all the credit for your child's Christmas haul.

-Quite a lot of our mums, though, like to make the big presents definite parent or wider-family gifts: “We have decided that all big presents will be from family,” says Emma P, “and then they will each have a few little presents in a stocking from Santa.”
+One way to frame it – which a lot of our parents recommend – is to make the big present(s) from you, and then credit Santa with the little ones.
+"We decided that all big presents will be from family," says Emma P, "and then they will each have a few little presents in a stocking from Santa."

 2. Though Santa can bring all the presents

-“Presents are from Mummy and Daddy and stockings are from Father Christmas – but he brings everything,” Rebecca C in our MadeForMums Facebook community tells us.
+"Presents are from Mummy and Daddy and stockings are from Father Christmas but he brings everything to the house," Rebecca C tells us.

 We really like this idea: it shows plenty of involvement from Santa himself but it's clear that Mum and Dad have had a big part in the present process too.
 Win, win!

 And Kayleigh A takes it one step further.
-“We tell our kids that we get their presents but Santa keeps them,” she says, “and he only returns them on Christmas Day if they’re on the Good List.
-Otherwise, the presents will be to the good children instead.
-It works for us!”
+"We tell our kids that we get their presents but Santa keeps hold of them," she says, "and he only brings them to the house on Christmas Day if they're on the Good List.
+Otherwise, the presents will be go to the other children on the Good List instead.
+It works for us!"

 3. Don't be tempted to buy too much when they're really little

-As easy as it is to get carried away with the whole Christmas vibe, lots of our mums have advised that it’s not a good idea to go to OTT when it comes to presents when they’re too little to appreciate it – or remember it.
+As easy as it is to get carried away with the whole Christmas vibe, lots of our parents have advised that it's not a good idea to go too OTT on presents when they're too little to appreciate – or remember – it.

-Christy J in our MadeForMums Facebook community says, “I wish I hadn’t spent so much on gifts when they were babies and didn’t care what they got!”
+"I wish I hadn’t spent so much on gifts when they were babies and didn’t care what they got!" says Christy J.